WorldWideTelescope/worldwide-telescope-infrastructure-guide/content/appendix-build-agent.md

      --source hostedagentbox \
      --name hostedagent-$YYYYMM
    ```
-1. Turn it into a VM scale set:
+1. Turn it into a VM scale set.
+Note that this command seems to work even in
+   steady-state, when the scale set already exists:
    ```
    az vmss create \
      --resource-group devops-support \